-All volunteers (Groups 1 and 2) will be given the same dose of ChAd63 PvDBP and MVA PvDBP (see table below).
-These are the same doses as the maximum dose given in the previous safety study, which were shown to be well tolerated and resulted in a good immune response.
-These doses have also been used safely in many previous trials using the same viruses coding for different malaria proteins.
+All volunteers will be given the same dose of PvDBPII in Matrix M1 (see table below).
+This is the same dose as the maximum dose given in a previous safety study of PvDBPII, which was shown to be well tolerated and resulted in a good immune response.